sefinek24/Sefinek-Blocklist-Collection/README.md

     📃 <a href="lists/Index.md">Choose your adblocker and copy URL addresses »</a>
 </h3>

 ## 🔧 Regex list
 <h3 align="right">
     🔡 <a href="info/What is Regex.md">View the regex list and read additional information »</a>
 </h3>

+## ✋ Warning
+It is important to regularly check this repository for updates and potential changes.
+However, it should be noted that while this blocking list can improve your privacy and security, it may unintentionally block legitimate content or services.
+Therefore, use it at your own risk.

 ## 🤔 Tutorials
 - [How to install Pi-hole?](tutorials/How%20to%20install%20Pi-hole.md)
 - [How to install Unbound for Pi-hole?](tutorials/How%20to%20install%20Unbound%20for%20Pi-hole.md)

 ## 🤝 Contributing
 I appreciate your interest in contributing!<br>
 If you have any suggestions or additions that you think would improve this project, please don't hesitate to share them with me.
 I warmly invite you to contribute to this project by submitting a Pull request, where you can contribute your changes.
 Your efforts and insights will be greatly valued and will contribute to making this project even better and more beneficial for others.<br>
 Thank you in advance for your valuable contribution!

 ## ✔️ Todo
 1. Fix [create-everything-list.js](scripts/create-everything-list.js).
 2. Improve all [scripts](scripts).

 ## 🌠 My other ~~useless~~ repositories
 1. [sefinek24/pihole-ping-domains-util](https://github.com/sefinek24/pihole-ping-domains-util)
 2. [sefinek24/cloudflare-waf-expressions](https://github.com/sefinek24/cloudflare-waf-expressions)

 ## 🐈 Source of used images
 - https://pinterest.com